vectordotdev/timber-elixir/README.md

 ## Overview

-Elixir logs are noisy, hard to parse, hard to use, and in the context of concurrent production environments, unreadable.
+Elixir is an amazing langauge, but it's logging is hard to use, hard to parse, and in the context of concurrent production environments, unreadable and noisy.
 Current logging systems built for ops engineers didn't help us.
 This is why we built Timber.
 It takes a different approach to Elixir logging by integrating directly with your app.
 Instead of changing your log messages, Timber captures context and metadata by working directly with the standard Elixir `Logger`.
 This makes your logs easy to search, use, and _read_!
 Logs have more potential than anything to give you application insight, Timber unlocks this.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Powerful logging**](#usage)